pablisch/music_library_database_app/README.md

 ## Description

 This is a simple music library database app that allows users to navigate between a list of albums and the individual album pages.
 Yep, that's it.
 Nothing more to see here.
-The app is built using Ruby, Sinatra, and PostgreSQL.
+The app is built using Ruby, Sinatra, and PostgreSQL and was the main project of the [Makers Ruby Web Applications module](https://github.com/makersacademy/web-applications/tree/main).

 ## Installation